Sewage Spreading Prion Disease

-Additional research has determined that the prion pathogen spreads through feces, saliva, blood, milk, soil, water and the tissue of infected animals and humans.
+Additional research has determined that the prion pathogen spreads through skin, feces, saliva, blood, milk, soil, water and the tissue of infected animals and humans.
 If a single person with prion disease discharges bodily fluids or feces into a public sewer system, that sewage system is permanently infected and the amount of contamination will multiply and intensify daily.
 Everything discharged from that sewage system—reclaimed water and biosolids—can spread the contamination even further.

 Once a prion reaches the soil, that soil is permanently contaminated and the entire watershed below that point is at risk forever.
 If your food and water is generated in that watershed, you have a higher risk of contracting prion disease.